Sexual misconduct resources

 Domestic Violence Victim Advocate (Detroit Police Department - 3rd Precinct)

-Kayt Dold, LLMSW, serves as a Victim Advocate through the Detroit Service Corps.
-She is available to assist with filing for a Personal Protection Order (PPO), safety planning, and connecting individuals with resources and support.
+Victim Advocates are available through the Detroit Service Corps.
+To assist with filing for a Personal Protection Order (PPO), safety planning, and connecting individuals with resources and support.

 Wayne County SAFE